nabrams/IDD-Fa18-Lab4/README.md

 ## In this Report

-To submit your lab, clone [this repository](https://github.com/FAR-Lab/IDD-Fa18-Lab4).
 You'll need to describe your design, include a video of your paper display in operation, and upload any code you wrote to make it move.

 ## Part A. Actuating DC motors